zackhasacat/Modathon2024/Vault/README.md

     Powers the vault.
 Allows the candles and torches to burn indefnitly, without having to be replaced.
 Provides magic beyond normal ability.

+Training Area: A area where the player and NPCs may train with bows, swords.
+Has dummies, targets.

 MECHANICS:
     While inside the vault, the player's reputation and bounty will be separate.
 It will be zero when first entering.